hatemhosny/racing-bars/website/docs/documentation/options.md

 :::caution

 Using this feature in large datasets, having to fill large number of missing dates can significantly affect performance.
-i.e. using the value "day" over a wide range of dates will be significantly slower than "year".
+i.e. using the value `"day"` over a wide range of dates will be significantly slower than `"year"`.

 Use with caution!